bettis007/v-nomp/zebra-instructions.md

 #### Install `nheqminer`

-We're going to install `nheqminer`, which supports multiple CPU and GPU Equihash solvers.
-We're using a CPU solver named `tromp` in the following instructions since that one is the easiest to install.
+We're going to install `nheqminer`, which supports multiple CPU and GPU Equihash solvers, namely `djezo`, `xenoncat`, and `tromp`.
+We're using `tromp` on a CPU in the following instructions since it is the easiest to install and use.

 1. `git clone https://github.com/ZcashFoundation/nheqminer`
 2. `cd nheqminer`